 Check out our booking tab, click the book now button or fill an enquiry here.

-Lowering a climber using a belay device in guide mode
+Safely lowering a climber using a belay device in guide mode, such as Reverso or ATC Guide

 We select the best staff for the job based on their skills, knolwedge and experiences.
 They will be an SNM staff member or we will bring in support from equally competent contractors.
 Sometimes we also bring in (semi)celebrity guests!